tefl certification

 2. Taking a TEFL Course with No Live Practice Teaching (Practicum)

-• First, it will provide you with experience working with actual ESL students, and this is critical for gaining the skills and comfort level you need to become a successful teacher.
+• First, it will provide you with experience working with actual ESL students, which is critical for gaining the skills and confidence you need to become a successful teacher.

-• Second, thousands of language schools around the world do not recognize TEFL certifications that do not incorporate a practicum.
+• Second, thousands of language schools around the world do not recognize TEFL certifications that lack a practicum.

-A practicum should incorporate practice teaching and observation in a live setting with actual ESL students who are learning English as a second language.
+A practicum should incorporate practice teaching and observation in a live setting with ESL students learning English as a second language.
 While role-playing with other teachers-in-training can be valuable, it is no substitute for practice teaching with actual ESL students.

-3. Going Cheap (really cheap) and Taking a $68 Groupon TEFL Class
+3. Going Cheap and Taking a $68 Groupon TEFL Class

 Let's be honest here.
-Do you think you can gain a recognized certification to teach English professionally in Germany, Japan or Dubai, or that you will receive the job placement assistance you need to get a job in Chile or South Korea, by taking a cheap course from a discount website that doesn't include live practice teaching?
+Do you think you can gain a recognized certification to teach English professionally in Germany, Japan, or Dubai, or that you will receive the job placement assistance you need to get a job in Chile or South Korea, by taking a $99 course from a discount website that doesn't include live practice teaching?

-Again, some training is better than no training and you want to earn an affordable TEFL certification in the most cost-efficient manner possible.
-However, TEFL courses are like anything else in that you will get what you pay for and if a price seems too good to be true, it probably is.
+TEFL courses are like anything else in that you will get what you pay for, and if a price seems too good to be true, it probably is.
 If you take such a course simply to save money, you will pay for it in the end when you realize that the inexpensive "super-deal" TEFL program that you took won’t qualify you for the teaching positions that you want.
+Here's what you need to look for:

 Reputable TEFL Courses: